Argent77/A7-HiddenGameplayOptions/HiddenGameplayOptions/readme/readme.txt

 Patching UI definition files can be tricky.
 To ensure that a failed patch attempt does not corrupt the game it will fail with a forced error and restore the original state of the patched files.

+It is recommended to install this mod after Tweaks Anthology and any GUI mods.

 Components